Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Stochastic Particle Flow

 where $\mathcal{H}_{\mathrm{x}}\left[.\right]$ is the Hessian matrix with respect to $\mathrm{x}$.
 In a Bayesian context, Girolami \& Calderhead \citep{Girolami2011} suggested a metric tensor that includes the prior information as

 although many possible choices of metric for a specific manifold could be advocated.
-Because we are interested in local (curvature) properties of the stochastic particle flow, a sensible choice for metric tensor $G\left(\mathrm{x}\left(\lambda\right)\right)$ is the observed Fisher information matrix incorporating the prior information, locally evaluated, for which the density matrix becomes
+Because we are interested in local (curvature) properties of stochastic particle flow, a sensible choice for the metric tensor $G\left(\mathrm{x}\left(\lambda\right)\right)$ is the observed Fisher information matrix incorporating the prior information.
+In this case, the diffusion matrix becomes

-An obvious problem with this choice is that the expression (\ref{eq:Diffusion-covariance}) may be not strictly positive definite at specific points of the state-space for some types of probability distributions (e.g., mixtures).
-In order to solve that problem, one could appeal to methods for regularising the diffusion matrix, such as the technique to find the nearest positive definite matrix with the minimum Fröbenius norm \citep{Higham2002}, or simply propose an empirical estimate to (\ref{eq:expected-posterior-FIM}).
+where the Hessian matrix is locally evaluated at $\mathrm{x}=\mathrm{x}_{\lambda}^{(i)}$ for the $i$th sample, and the resulting diffusion matrix is kept constant for each integration step to obtain the subsequent sample.
+A problem with this choice is that the expression (\ref{eq:Diffusion-covariance}) may not be strictly positive definite at specific points of the state space for some types of probability distributions (e.g., mixtures).
+In order to solve that problem, one could appeal to methods for regularizing the diffusion matrix such as the Tikhonov regularization, the technique to find the nearest (in terms of minimum Fr\"obenius norm) positive definite matrix \citep{Higham2002}, or \emph{SoftAbs} \citep{Betancourt2013}, a technique that implements a smooth absolute transformation of the eigenvalues to map the negative-Hessian metric into a positive-definite matrix.
+Another possibility is adopting an empirical estimate to (\ref{eq:expected-posterior-FIM}).

-\subsection{Integration method}
+\subsection{Integration Method}

-Among the discretisation methods that could be used to integrate the SDE (\ref{eq:state-flow-equation}), we advocate the use of the Ozaki's discretisation \citep{Ozaki1992} of the Langevin diffusion which is more accurate than methods based on the Euler discretisation.
-The Ozaki's discretisation is only possible for target densities that are continuously differentiable and have a smooth Hessian matrix.
-These requirements may be fulfilled by proposing a solution that constitutes a superposition of conveniently parameterised local approximations to a density.
+Among the discretization methods that could be used to integrate the SDE (\ref{eq:state-flow-equation}), we advocate the use of Ozaki's discretization \citep{Ozaki1992} of the Langevin diffusion.
+This is more accurate than methods based on the Euler discretization.
+Ozaki's discretization is only possible for target densities that are continuously differentiable and have a smooth Hessian matrix.
+These requirements may be fulfilled by a solution that constitutes a superposition of conveniently parameterized local approximations to a density.

-The algorithm that enables simulation from the SDE (\ref{eq:state-flow-equation}) using the Ozaki's discretisation is generally called \emph{Langevin Monte Carlo with Ozaki discretization} (LMCO) in the MCMC community (see \citep{Dalalyan2014}).
-Provided an appropriate time horizon $T$, by discretising the interval $0\le\lambda\le T$ into $L$ sub-intervals $\{\lambda_{0}=0,\,\lambda_{1},\,\dots\lambda_{l},\,\dots,\,\lambda_{L}=T\}$, the discretised particle flow equation using Ozaki's method is given by
+The algorithm that enables simulation from the SDE (\ref{eq:state-flow-equation}) using Ozaki's discretization is generally called \emph{Langevin Monte Carlo with Ozaki discretization} (LMCO) in the MCMC community (see \citep{Dalalyan2014}).
+Provided an appropriate time horizon, $T$, by discretizing the interval $0\le\lambda\le T$ into $L$ sub-intervals $\{\lambda_{0}=0,\,\lambda_{1},\,\dots\lambda_{l},\,\dots,\,\lambda_{L}=T\}$, the discretized particle flow equation using Ozaki's method is given by